 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

 When present in the Per-STA Profile subelement of a Basic Multi-Link element, the Non-Inheritance element identifies one or more elements that are not inherited by the STA corresponding to the per-STA profile.
-The identified elements are present in the Management frame transmitted by the STA that carried the Basic Multi-Link element[5329].
+The identified elements are present in the same Management frame transmitted by the STA that contains the Basic Multi-Link element, and are not contained within the Per-STA Profile subelement of the Basic Multi-Link element that carried the Non-Inheritance element[5329].

 General